Power of Wind Project

 - Examine wind direction and relative speeds through construction of a wind gauge.

-- Demonstrate how to use a wind guage to determine where the wind blows strongest.
+- Demonstrate how to use a wind gauge to determine where the wind blows strongest.

 - Compare and contrast measured gauge readings.